 Customer Reviews and Feedback

-Customer feedback plays an essential role in assessing an airline’s performance, including its safety record.
+Customer feedback plays an essential role in assessing an airline’s performance.
 Many passengers who have flown with Condor report positive experiences regarding their perceptions of safety during flights.
-Reviews often highlight the professionalism of the flight crew, the cleanliness of the aircraft, and the overall comfort of the travel experience.
+Reviews often highlight the professionalism of the flight crew, the cleanliness of the new cabin interiors, and the overall comfort of the travel experience.

 Incident and Accident History